switchcollab/Switch-Bots-Python-Library/docs/docs/interactions/keyboards.md

 ## Creating an inline keyboard

 You can create an inline keyboard using the `InlineKeyboard` class.

+The `InlineKeyboard` class has 3 properties:

+- `inline_keyboard`: A list of lists (each list is an `inline_markup` row, containing another list with one or more `InlineKeyboardButton`) of `InlineKeyboardButton` objects.
+- `size: InlikeKeyboardSize`: The size of the keyboard.
+It can be `InlineKeyboardSize.DEFAULT` (default value) or `InlineKeyboardSize.LARGE`.
+- `color: InlineKeyboardColor`: The color of the keyboard.
+It can be `InlineKeyboardColor.DEFAULT` (default value), `InlineKeyboardColor.RED`, `InlineKeyboardColor.GREEN` or `InlineKeyboardColor.Blue`.

 This class contains a method called `add_button` that allows you to add buttons to the keyboard.
-This method takes 3 parameters:
+This method accepts a `InlineKeyboardButton` object as a parameter.

+The `InlineKeyboardButton` class has 3 properties:

 - `text`: The text that will be shown on the button.
 - `callback_data`: The data that will be sent to the bot when the button is pressed.